owenps/Castlemates/README.md

 A Python script which scrapes pgn files for chess games ending in a checkmates from castling.
 This project was largely inspired by International Chess Master [Eric Rosen](https://twitter.com/im_rosen?lang=en) and the [Chessfactory Hall Of Fame](https://github.com/mark-dev/chessfactory-hall-of-fame) by Mark-Dev.

 ## Data
 Games are parsed using the [python chess](https://python-chess.readthedocs.io/en/latest/) library.
-My findings scanned over XX million games on the [Lichess game database](https://database.lichess.org/).
+My findings scanned over 17 million games on the [Lichess game database](https://database.lichess.org/).

 | Date         | # of Games    | Size of Data | # of Castle Checkmates  |
 |:-------------|:--------------|:-------------|:------------------------|